Centeva/Centeva.DomainModeling/README.md

 ### Specifications

-The Specification pattern is used to pull query logic out of other places in an application and into self-contained, shareable, testable classes.
+Specification is a pattern used to pull query logic out of other places in an application and into self-contained, shareable, testable classes.
 This eliminates the need to add custom query methods to your Repository, and avoids other anti-patterns such as leaked `IQueryable` objects.